zhengjilai/Raft-based-Distributed-Lock/README.md

 A Golang implementation of Distributed Lock based on Raft.

-This repo provides a one-shot solution to deploying a cluster for distributed lock service, and a simple DLock API for clients supporting basic lock operations including AcquireDLock, QueryDLock and ReleaseDLock, etc..
+This repo provides a one-shot solution to deploying a cluster for distributed lock service, and a simple dLock API for clients supporting basic lock operations including AcquireDLock, QueryDLock and ReleaseDLock, etc..

-Based on Raft consensus protocol, our DLock system can tolerate the failure of less than half of all nodes.
+Based on Raft consensus protocol, our dLock system can tolerate the failure of less than half of all nodes.
 Also, the mechanisms of lease (expire) and FIFO lock acquirement queue have also been implemented.
 Local deployment example (with docker) and distributed deployment example are both provided.